 - The informal bid process is utilized for equipment, supplies or materials valued less than $30,000.
 Bids are confidential until the contract is awarded, then available for public inspection.
 Active Requests for Proposal may be viewed here.
 Bids are awarded to te lowest, responsive, responsible bidder.

 - Sampson County may participate in contracts issued by the North Carolina Division of Purchase and Contract.
 Purchases from these contracts do not require bidding because the bidding has already been completed by the state.

 - The Board of Commissioners reserves the right to reject any and all bids.

 Companies doing business with Sampson County must compete a vendor registration form to create a vendor record in our financial system for purchase orders and check generation.
 The vendor registration form may be accessed here.

 Invoices are first reviewed and approved by the department which purchased the goods or for which the service was provided.
-Invoices tabbed by the department are submitted to the Finance Department, matched with a purchase order and then processed for payment, with checks typically generated on the 10th or the 20th of each month for mail to the respective vendor.
+Invoices tabbed by the department are submitted to the Finance Department, matched with a purchase order and then processed for payment, with checks typically generated on the 10th, 20th, and last day of the month for mailing to the respective vendor.

-Sampson County holds its surplus and unclaimed property sale on a Saturday, typically in late April each year.
+Sampson County holds its surplus and unclaimed property sale annually.
 While the time of sale depends upon the amount of items in storage, typically items may be inspected from 8:30 a.m. to 9:30 a.m. on the day of sale, with the sale beginning at 9:30 a.m.
-No warranty or guarantee, written or implied, if offered.
+No warranty or guarantee, written or implied, is offered.

 Small Cities Community Development Block Grant for Economic Development